 The call was a supposed to be a formal one, and a good 80% of time was wasted on praises for their startup's uniqueness, patents, and how they got a VC loan they nearly can't afford to payback, and how big their offices were!
 After a while, they begin to position themselves as multi-national corporate entity working only for big-ticket sales, and not small clients (like us!).
 Big question – Was it my mistake not to ask them in the first place "Would you work for small startups like us?".

 The moment, these cocky salesmen started "lampooning" startups with their funding stories, rather explaining the product, they'd lost one client.
-Client relations are built on the right conversations with prospects.
+Client relations are built on the right sales conversations with prospects.
 And, it does not take an expert mind to figure out the startup had no tangibles, but brick-batting their way to showing-off how successful their company runs.
 Every call is an opportunity that reflects the business.
 And, respecting good prospects is the key.

 While the marketing bozos back at the event were focused on offering bribes, rather explaining even a little about their product at the event, many enterprising participants bagged this opportune moment to pocket a few dozen cases of free beer, and luxury pens.
 Sigh!
 Thanks to the freebies, and what a make-believe.
 In sales, this is called the law of unintended consequences, & check out this good story about what made Brits say India was a land of snake chambers!